Erasmus and Study Abroad students

 Private rented accommodation

-Erasmus students are not guaranteed an offer of accommodation but we currently expect to be able to offer applicants a place in University-allocated accommodation.
+Erasmus students are not guaranteed an offer of accommodation and it is unlikely we will be able to offer applicants a place in University-allocated accommodation.

-However, should you decide to look for private rented accommodation, further information including advice on where to look is available in our Erasmus accommodation factsheet (PDF).
-We strongly advise that you do not book private-rented accommodation from overseas due to the risk of fraud.
+We would advise Erasmus students to look for private rented accommodation.
+Further information including advice on where to look is available in our Erasmus accommodation factsheet (PDF).
+We strongly advise that you do not book private-rented accommodation from overseas unless you are certain that the arrangment is genuine, due to the risk of fraud.

 Study abroad students who are guaranteed an offer of accommodation if they apply by the closing date of 30 June are advised to stay in University-accommodation due to the difficulties with finding private rented accommodation in Bristol.